Location of Adventure

 Our Private Leaders

-R/T transportation between Winnipeg and Churchill (train and plane), accommodations, all meals, cold-weather gear
+Round-trip transportation between Winnipeg and Churchill (train and plane), accommodations, all meals, drinking water throughout the trip, cold-weather gear

 including a parka, a fleece buff, a fleece jacket, waterproof pants, mittens and boots during your trip, services of NHA Expedition Leaders and assistants, most gratuities, airport transfers, permits and entrance fees, all taxes.

 Travel to and from start and end point of trip, alcoholic beverages, some gratuities, optional activities, items of a personal nature (phone calls, laundry, etc.), and optional travel insurance.